andrewchambers/reasoncc/README.md

 Having this in a programming language is becomming a requirement, people are realizing just how must time formatting wastes...

+## Host platform Interop

+This was easy to use.
+I only need to command line arguments, and the ability to read files from disk to strings, and it only took me a few mintes to call the native nodejs readFileSync from a type safe interface.

 # Short Notes
 - For now we target nodejs, but reason can generate native binaries.